New Book Release

 About Gadi Sznajder

 For over two decades, Gadi Sznajder has operated at the intersection of global business and cultural intelligence, helping companies bridge cultural gaps, build trust, and scale internationally.
-As the Founder and CEO of GS Consultancy, he works with organizations seeking to expand into new markets with cultural precision, using the proprietary MPCB™ Framework to transform complexity into strategic clarity.
+As the Founder and CEO of GS Consultancy, he works with organizations seeking to expand into new markets with cultural precision, leveraging deep expertise in cross-cultural communication and relationship-driven strategy to transform complexity into strategic clarity.

 The Asia Code is the distillation of the lessons learned from facilitating partnerships and market entries across Europe and Asia, the book Gadi wishes he had read before embarking on his own extensive business adventures in the region.